plembo/kubernetes-concepts/Concepts/01-Overview.md

 ```

 ### Annotations
-You can use Kubernetes annotations to attach arbitrary non-identifying metadata to objects.
-Clients such as tools and libraries can retrieve this metadata.
+Kubernetes annotations are used to attach metadata to objects.

 ```yaml
 "metadata": {